3 Key Takeaways from Amigos v. Guzman (Work Injury Case & Appeal)July 31, 2017

 Contact the Amaro Law Firm to Discuss a Potential Case Referral

-The Amaro Law Firm accepts referrals for work injury cases, personal injury cases, truck wreck cases, product liability claims, mesothelioma claims and more.
-If you have a case you would potentially like to refer to us, we invite you to call (877) 892-2797 or email our firm.
+The Amaro Law Firm accepts referrals for work injury cases, personal injury cases, truck wreck cases, product liability claims, mesothelioma claims, and more.
+If you have a case you would potentially like to refer to us, we invite you to call (713) 352-7975 or Contact our Firm.

 1: Haygood v.
 De Escabedo.
 356 S.W.3d 390 (Tex.
 2011)